mrspartak/tg-redirect/README.md

   assorium/tg-redirect:latest
 ```

 Both methods will run only for docker swarm.
-If you need solo, fork repo, add tracker.txt to you repo and TRACKER_CONFIG_FILE=/path/to/tracker.txt
+If you need solo, fork repo, add tracker.txt to you repo and TRACKER_CONFIG_FILE=/path/to/tracker.txt or just add local file with volume

 ## Nginx
 This an example Nginx config